Business-Bonder/business-bonder.github.io/index.md

 Look at our goals for [Milestone 1](https://github.com/orgs/Business-Bonder/projects/1/views/3) at this project page!

 Look at our goals for [Milestone 2](https://github.com/orgs/Business-Bonder/projects/4/views/3) at this project page!

+Look at our goals for [Milestone 3](https://github.com/orgs/Business-Bonder/projects/9/views/3) at this project page!